brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 In the approach outlined here, your consumers have full access to the power of SQL to make their assertions, and whilst dbt streamlines things, it's not strictly necessary that either provider or consumer uses it - the approach hinges on SQL can be adapted to suit your tooling.
 I think the only really dbt-specific thing I've used is `ref` - and if you're not using dbt, you'll have your own solution to swap out references if you need to change them as part of your quality assurance.

+I'm in two minds about using `ref`.
+Consumers can't directly use your `ref`s.
+By using a `ref` you're creating the possibility of the provider changing the location of a relation and having all the contracts pass, when the consumers queries will fail.
+Ideally you want to run contracts **before** you deploy to consumers, but consumers will refer to the relations you **actually** deploy to them.
+Expect an update at some point when I have a nice solution for this!

 A more flexible and powerful approach would have a separate repo for your contract tests.
 It's more to setup and manage, but gives access to the full capabilities and ease of use of dbt for contracts.
 Your consumers can define their queries as models and then make fine-grained assertions for them.
 You can deploy their models into a separate, suitably permissioned schema or database where they can be inspected for additional diagnostic capabilities.

+> edited 2023-06-14 for clarity and added commentary on use of `ref`

 [^nomenclature]: I use the less common term [`relation`](https://en.wikipedia.org/wiki/Relation_(database)) rather than `view` or `table` because a `relation` isn't specific and could be eitherI avoid `model` as it is a dbt-specific implementation detail rather than the interface consumers actually interact with.